vennela0801/Hate-Speech-Detection/README.md

 **Features**

-    Preprocessing: Text data preprocessing is performed to clean and prepare the data for training the model.
+    <sub>Preprocessing: Text data preprocessing is performed to clean and prepare the data for training the model.
     Feature Extraction: Different techniques such as word embeddings, TF-IDF, and others are utilized to convert text into numerical features.
     Machine Learning Model: We employ a machine learning algorithm (e.g., SVM, Random Forest, or deep learning models) to classify text as hate speech or non-hate speech.
-    Evaluation Metrics: The model is evaluated using relevant metrics such as accuracy, precision, recall, F1-score, and confusion matrix.
+    Evaluation Metrics: The model is evaluated using relevant metrics such as accuracy, precision, recall, F1-score, and confusion matrix.<sub>

 **Usage**